youngsecurity/containment-field/README.md

 # Containment Field

+The Containment Field is a collection of Cloud Native Computing Foundation (CNCF) landscape solutions.

 ## Definition

 A containment field is a barrier or enclosing structure used to prevent the spread or release of hazardous materials or energy.

 Science fiction defines a containment field as follows, "A special forcefield that prevents a highly volatile power source, anti-matter engine core, captured Super-Entity, an orb of Pure Energy, etc., from obliterating everything around it in a flash of pure white." <https://tvtropes.org/pmwiki/pmwiki.php/Main/ContainmentField>

-The Containment Field is a collection of Cloud Native Computing Foundation landscape solutions.

 ### Background